KsquaredK/StartsWithQ/README.md

 ## Tech used
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and built with Javascript, React, ReactStrap, HTML5, CSS3, JSON Server, and npm.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and built with Javascript, React, ReactStrap, HTML5, CSS3, using JSON Server and npm.